 The new Drupal 8 website is a fully responsive, WCAG 2.0 AA-compliant solution that quickly and easily delivers content and services to users.
 Customers can quickly sign into the self-service portal from the header section on every page.
 A Communication Hub combines the corporate website with a digital self-service portal and delivers frequent, effective, timely, and multi-directional communications and digital interaction points to all audiences.

 Enhanced search functions help customers, and staff easily navigate the site, and the home page includes buttons linked to the most popular and relevant pages: “New to London Hydro or Moving?”, “MyLondonHydro Account Login/Register,” “Bill Payment and Pre-Authorized Payments,” and “Outages.”
 The team integrated a Google-powered map of hydro outages to keep customers aware of up-to-the-minute data.

 Extensive Flexibility to Expand with Acquia Multi-Site

-The multi-site setup provides London Hydro with many future opportunities to incorporate their partner sites’ architecture.
+The multi-site setup provides London Hydro with many future opportunities to incorporate its partner sites’ architecture.
 Acquia’s multisite feature recently enabled London Hydro to create a new partner website, Festival Hydro, cloned from the London Hydro website.
-The London Hydro team is selling a hosted web solution for smaller utility companies (i.e. Festival Hydro) and offering them the opportunity to clone their current Drupal 8 build change out the theme and content to launch a new site.
+The London Hydro team is selling a hosted web solution for smaller utility companies (i.e. Festival Hydro) and offering them the opportunity to clone their current Drupal 8 build and change out the theme and content to launch a new site.

 Since the project launched, London Hydro has seen increased site traffic and a dramatic increase in registrations for its self-service features.
 Fewer calls to customer service regarding the digital platform indicate that users can find the information they're searching for and need.